SarahNouh/CatalogFront/README.md

 And each component has a file in the tsx folder and an adjacent file in the scss folder.
 In case the project files grew very large it could then be organized based on business domain.

-# Features to add if I had more time:
+## Features to add if I had more time:
 - User able to clear category
 - Using React Routing for the filters
 - Using pagination
+- Deploying on a server
 - Lazy loading for the rest of the images
 - on clicking on product, open up a modal with more of the product details, zoom in on product image, ability to rate or review product.